Director: Sobey Martin

 Cast: Guy Williams, June Lockhart, Mark Goddard, Marta Kristen, Billy Mumy, Angela Cartwright, Jonathan Harris, and Albert Salmi

 Composer: None (Stock Music)

 Production #: 8518

 After landing on Priplanus, space pirate Alonzo P. Tucker (Albert Salmi) forms a blood bond with Will—now enamored of Tucker and his tales of adventure.
-Trouble soon occurs when a giant, amorphous blob monster arrives at the Jupiter 2 to reclaim his stolen property from Tucker.
+Trouble soon occurs when a giant, amorphous blob monster arrives at the Jupiter 2 to reclaim his stolen property from Tucker—with a frightening outcome.

 “The Sky Pirate” deserves criticism for its languid pacing, juvenile subject matter, and overuse of pirate-themed tropes.
 Nevertheless, Will’s friendship with Tucker may, at times, tug the heartstrings of those who possess a childlike spirit.

 During the climactic scene, Tucker is chased by a pulsating, globular creature that remains unaffected by the Robinsons’ force field.
 Though unintentionally amusing, the ending of this episode may appeal to fans of The Blob—a campy 1950s science fiction film about an expanding, amoeba-like entity that feeds on the flesh of humans.